Skip to main content

 • Sunday: 10 a.m. to 6 p.m.

-If you want to vote early, you can vote at your county’s designated voting location or the in-person early voting location listed at the New Jersey Voter Information Portal.
+Voters do not need an appointment for in-person early voting.
+Voting accommodations are also available for voters with disabilities.
+Early voters can cast their ballots at their county’s designated voting location or the in-person early voting location listed at the New Jersey Voter Information Portal.

-What do I need to bring to the polls in New Jersey?
+What Do I Need To Bring to the Polls in New Jersey?

-If it’s your first time voting in your county, you will need additional identification.
-You should present an ID to a poll worker at the polling place.
-The following are some of the acceptable forms of ID:
+You do not need to provide your voter ID or identification card if you’ve voted in New Jersey before.
+If it’s your first time voting in your county, you will need to bring additional identification.
+You should present a valid ID to a poll worker at the polling place.

 • New Jersey driver’s license